 Walnuts are extremely toxic for mice.
 Even a few walnuts can kill an entire mice colony, so keep walnuts far away from your pet.

 Foods that are high in fat are terrible for your mice and will create health problems for them down the road.
-While humans and mice love bacon, it’s not great for either.
-But the difference between you and your mouse is that it will affect their health much faster.
+While humans should also not eat too many foods that are high in fat, the difference between you and your mouse is that it will affect their health much faster.

-Just as fat is terrible for your mouse, so is sugar.
-Candy has tons of sugar, and it’s a surefire way to create a ton of health problems for your mouse.
-While some people insist that small amounts of dark chocolate are fine for mice, the truth is that it’s best to avoid it out of an abundance of precaution.
+Candy has tons of sugar, and it’s a surefire way to create health problems for your mouse.
+While some people say that small amounts of dark chocolate are fine for mice, it’s best to avoid it, just in case.

 Just because you have a pet mouse, that doesn’t mean they can eat whatever you put in front of them.
 While they certainly love peanut butter, it’s not a safe treat for them.